0xkohi/0xkohi.github.io/content/posts/Discord_bot.md

 The scheduler is checking every day at approximately midnight if there is a new post, since it's not always the case it is possible that nothing happens times to times.

-## Features to be added

-- Crawling other websites to add more news/hour
--

 ## Using the bot

 The bot is not yet avaible on the Discord App Directory (working on it).
 If you want to use it beforehand feel free to contact me.